davidafsilva/subfixer/README.md

 <start time> --> <end time><line break>
 <text 1><line break>
 ..
-<text N><line break>
+<text Z><line break>
 <line break>
 ```
 - &lt;index&gt; range is [1..N]
 - the timeframe (start and end times) has the format: *HH:mm:ss,SSS*
-- the entry text can contain multiple lines
+- the entry text can contain multiple lines, but at least 1 is required
+- the &lt;line break&gt; is OS dependent
 - the last &lt;line break&gt; is optional for the last entry of the file.
-- the &lt;line break&gt; is OS dependent

 ## Notes
 I did this project entirely on default installation of Atom editor, without any fancy (in fact, none at all) Java IDE related features.
 Also, no internet access, yes, not even mobile networks - vacations they say :)